 .."Speaking from personal experience, having an unhealthy relationship with ones self meant I had an unhealthy relationship with fitness".. - Diana (names changed for anonymity)

 This is a quote from a runner, I'll share more from them later.
 It took a few years for this runner to realize their adherence to a training program wasn't entirely from a goal to run faster or be more fit.
 That's just part of the misdirection they told themselves to make their unhealthy exercise to appear meaningful and justifiable.
+They didn't see it as unhealthy at the time.

 For many active people, from the beginner levels up to pro athletes, exercise causes problems while at the same time providing some positive changes in the body, creating a conundrum that many don't even realize they're in.